-Jeff Nixon is in his first season serving as Baylor's co-offensive coordinator and running backs coach.
+Jeff Nixon is in his second season serving as Baylor’s co-offensive coordinator and running backs coach.
 Nixon reunited at Baylor with head coach Matt Rhule, who he coached alongside at Temple in 2006.

 A veteran offensive coach with NFL experience, Nixon spent the previous decade coaching at the professional level.
 He arrived at Baylor from the San Francisco 49ers, where he spent the 2016 season coaching the tight ends.